UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 In 60 seconds: what you need to know

-• Abuse impacting work can involve employment rights + workplace safety duties.
+- Abuse affecting work can trigger employment rights and workplace duty-of-care steps (adjustments, confidentiality, safety measures).

-• If the abuser is your boss/manager, the power imbalance increases seriousness.
+- If the abuser is your boss/manager, the power imbalance increases seriousness (pay/shift/reference threats).

 Start Free AI Lawyer Support Chat →